nark/WiredSwift/README.md

 - **Multiple public chats** instead of a single default public room, with protocol support for listing, creating, and deleting public chats
 - **Live typing indicator** in chat conversations, including protocol-level typing state broadcasts
+- **Offline private messaging** so clients can send encrypted private messages to disconnected users and have them delivered when the recipient next logs in
 - **Board reactions** on posts, with dedicated account privilege support for adding reactions
 - **Continuous folder sync** with a dedicated sync daemon (`wiredsyncd` on macOS) for keeping local folders and remote Wired shares aligned
 - **Remote board search** so clients can query discussions server-side and jump directly to matching threads or snippets